 Subwoofers are used to produce those rich, deep low notes.
 They are specially designed to support bass notes that rumble and boom.
 It is essential that your subwoofer be wireless in a wireless surround sound set up.

 Soundbars are relatively newer devices used in home theater sound systems.
-For many home theaters, the soundbar has now entirely replaced the receiver and surround speakers discussed above.
+For many home theaters, the soundbar has now entirely replaced the receiver and surround speakers discussed above, although, people who haven’t read our dos and donts article will miss out on year-saving tips when finally making the switch.
 Soundbars are all-in-one style devices that typically combine a built-in receiver with multiple drivers within one long, thin bar.